zaqifathis/BIMserver-doc/JSON-API.md

 }
 ```

 Of course the required parameters depend on the actual method you are calling.
 All parameters are always required.
 For almost all calls you have to include a valid token.
-The token can be obtained by 2 methods: "login" or "autologin".
+The token can be obtained by 2 methods: ``login`` or ``autologin``.
 Those 2 methods do not require a token themselves.

-A typical response for a "login" call looks like this:
+A typical response for a ``login`` call looks like this:
 ```
 {
   response: {